 First Amendment Activities

 Freedom of speech, press, religion and assembly are constitutional rights.
-However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect part resources.
-The necessity of a permit to conduct First Amendment activities is determined by the group size.
+However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect park resources.
+The necessity of a permit to conduct First Amendment activities is determined by the group size, either a "small group" or a "large group."
 This guidance affects only the Federally managed Atrisco Unit of Petroglyph National Monument.

-A "large group" is defined as "more than 25 people" and is required to obtain a First Amendment Permit even if they are using a park designated First Amendment site (located north of Gate #15 at the entrance to the old road to Vulcan at the Volcano Day Use Area.
+A "large group" is defined as more than 25 people and is required to obtain a First Amendment Permit even if they are utilizing a park designated First Amendment site.

-Some examples of special events that fall under the First Amendment Rules:
+Some examples of events that fall under the First Amendment Rules: